 or a trusted agent (hound with limited information given by the hares), tells

-you to proceed, or at least the first walker shows up.
+you to proceed, or the entire pack shows up.
 At hash halts you may be asked to

 accomplish some sort of task, like singing a song, playing a game or some other